 Bỏ qua đến nội dung

-Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?
+Online meetings where you forget to turn on the mic and keep talking non-stop – everyone’s been there, right?

-Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?
+Online meetings where you forget to turn on the mic and keep talking non-stop – everyone’s been there, right?

 Part 1: Why do you need this app?